amazon-connect/amazon-connect-chat-ios/README.md

 The `GlobalConfig` object is used to configure both the AWS ConnectParticipant client as well as some of the chat behavior.

 #### `GlobalConfig.init`
-The initializer for the `GlobalConfig` object takes in the `AWSRegionType` and the enabled `Features`
+The initializer for the `GlobalConfig` object takes in the `AWSRegionType`, the enabled `Features` and `disableCSM` flag to disable metrics.

 ```
 public struct GlobalConfig {
     public var region: AWSRegionType
     public var features: Features
+    public var disableCsm: Bool

     public static var defaultRegion: AWSRegionType {
         return Constants.DEFAULT_REGION
     }

     // Initializes a new global configuration with optional custom settings or defaults
-    public init(region: AWSRegionType = defaultRegion, features: Features = .defaultFeatures) {
+    public init(region: AWSRegionType = defaultRegion, features: Features = .defaultFeatures, disableCsm: Bool = false) {
         self.region = region
         self.features = features
+        self.disableCsm = disableCsm
     }
 }
 ```